Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 When talking about a concrete Python extension module that targets a particular CPU and OS, it helps to conceptually organize the ABI definition into two layers: the _platform ABI_ (platform-specific details) and the _Python ABI_ (Python-specific details), which I'll discuss in turn.

-### What is a platform ABI?
+### What is a Platform ABI?

 The platform ABI governs details of how exactly machine code executes on each architecture: how a compiler translates calling a C function like [`PyDict_GetItemRef`](https://docs.python.org/3/c-api/dict.html#c.PyDict_GetItemRef) into a concrete set of machine code that sets CPU registers and other platform-specific details per the specification of whatever platform the code ultimately runs on.

 A platform ABI determines things like the exact way machine code needs to pass arguments to a function.
 For example, on the [`x86_64`](https://wiki.osdev.org/System_V_ABI#x86-64) architecture, only the first six non-floating-point arguments of a function are passed via registers, the remaining arguments are passed via the stack.
 Normally, developers do not need to worry about details like this: compilers automatically generate machine code appropriate for whatever platform ABI a developer wants to target.
-However, it _is_ important to know that different operating systems and CPU architectures have unique ABIs and that code compiled for one platform ABI is completely unusable on another platform ABI.
+However, it _is_ important to know that the underlying platform — the combination of operation system and CPU architecture — has its own unique ABI, and that code compiled for one platform ABI is completely unusable on another platform ABI.
 This fact determines much of the design of the [binary wheel distribution format](https://packaging.python.org/en/latest/specifications/binary-distribution-format/), which we'll discuss in more detail below.

 The biggest consequence is that each platform and CPU architecture, each with its own distinct platform ABI, requires its own unique builds.
-This is one reason projects like `NumPy` distribute so many binary wheels with each release: projects need to build binaries for each platform ABI they want to support.
+This is one reason projects like `NumPy` distribute [so many binary wheels](https://pypi.org/project/numpy/2.5.0/#files) with each release: projects need to build binaries for each platform ABI they want to support.

-I am glossing over details a little bit here, things like the system libc library implementation (musl vs glibc on Linux) or the compiler implementation (MSVC vs cygwin on Windows) can also impact the ABI.
+I am glossing over details a little bit here: things like the system libc library implementation (musl vs glibc on Linux) or the compiler implementation (MSVC vs mingw-64 on Windows) can also impact the ABI.
-In many contexts, this complexity is parameterized with a so-called ["target triplet"](https://mcyoung.xyz/2025/04/14/target-triples/) like `aarc64-apple-darwin`.
+In many contexts, this complexity is parameterized with a so-called ["target triple"](https://mcyoung.xyz/2025/04/14/target-triples/) like `aarch64-apple-darwin`.
 Each distinct target triple corresponds to a distinct set of ABI conventions that a compiler toolchain must support to generate valid binaries.

-### ABI tags and wheel filenames: understanding wheel compatibility
+### ABI Tags and Wheel Filenames: Understanding Wheel Compatibility

 Most popular Python packages ship binaries to the [Python Package Index](https://pypi.python.org) (PyPI) in the form of binary wheels.
 A wheel is a zip-compressed folder containing Python code and, optionally, compiled artifacts.

 Other posts go into this in a lot more detail, but here we're particularly concerned with the filename of a wheel file.
 Let's consider what happens when I `pip install cryptography` on my development environment running on an ARM Mac laptop:

 ```bash
 $ pip install cryptography